RamblingCookieMonster/RamblingCookieMonster.github.io/Pages/PowerShellResources.md

 ### Tools and Add-ons

+* [PowerShell 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) - Includes support for Classes, PowerShellGet, improved auditing and logging, and more.
 * [PowerShell 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=40855) - Includes [Desired State Configuration](http://technet.microsoft.com/en-us/library/dn249912.aspx)
 * [PowerShell 3.0](https://ramblingcookiemonster.wordpress.com/2012/09/05/powershell-3-0/) - Many updates, including an ISE helpful for learning and general use
+* [PowerShellGet](https://www.powershellgallery.com/) - PowerShell module to find and install modules and scripts from the PowerShell Gallery.
+Available in Windows 10, WMF 5, or as an MSI installer compatible with PowerShell 3 or 4.
+* [VSCode](https://code.visualstudio.com/) with [VSCode PowerShell language support](https://github.com/PowerShell/vscode-powershell) - This is quickly catching up to the ISE as a favorite PowerShell development environment
 * [ISESteroids](http://www.powertheshell.com/isesteroids/) - A great add-on from Tobias Weltner to improve your experience in the PowerShell ISE
 * [The Windows PowerShell Toolbox](http://technet.microsoft.com/en-us/scriptcenter/ee861518.aspx) - Includes links to popular tools like PowerShell Plus (now free!) and Sapien's offerings
 * [Microsoft Wiki for Popular PowerShell Modules](http://social.technet.microsoft.com/wiki/contents/articles/4308.popular-powershell-modules-en-us.aspx?Sort=MostRecent&PageIndex=1) - A list of PowerShell modules and snapins